async-interop/promise/README.md

 function($error, $value) { /* ... */ }
 ```

 Any implementation MUST at least provide these two parameters.
 The implementation MAY extend the `Awaitable` interface with additional parameters passed to the callback.
-Further arguments to `when` MUST have default values, so `when` can always be called with only one argument.
-Callbacks MAY decide to consume only one or none of the provided parameters. `when` MUST NOT return a value.
+Further arguments to `when` MUST have default values, so `when` can always be called with only one argument. `when` MUST NOT return a value.

 > **NOTE:** The signature doesn't specify a type for `$error`.
 This is due to the new `Throwable` interface introduced in PHP 7.
 As this specification is PHP 5 compatible, we can use neither `Throwable` nor `Exception`.